THINGS TO KNOW ABOUT JAPANESE BANKS

 As aforementioned, it is possible to find ATMs that are open 24 hours a day.
 ATMs in Japan operate the same way as anywhere else: users can draw money, make deposits (in cash), make transfers and update their bankbook.
 To access the ATM, one needs its cash card or banknote.

 お振り替え: Transfer from one of your account to another

 残高照会: Balance inquiry

 For foreigners in Japan, it may be difficult to get a credit card.
 Banks conditions are quite severe so unless you are married to a Japanese national or have permanent residence, your request will likely be rejected.
 Rakuten Bank is known to be the easiest credit card to obtain.
 In case of card rejection, please wait 6 months before re-applying to another credit card company.

 In Japan, people often use bank transfers to make payments even to pay bills.
 The sender is charged around 250 Yens for each transaction, regardless of the amount transferred.

 The easiest way to make a transfer is at the ATM (they can also be made on the internet or at the teller).
-Almost every bank offers English to ATM users (and sometimes Korean, Portuguese …).
+Almost every bank provides English menus to ATM users (and sometimes Korean, Portuguese …).
 But if you cannot read Kanji, you may encounter difficulties to pick the right bank and branch of the addressee.
-No worry: make sure you go to the bank during opening hours and a bank employee (receptionist or even security guard) will be glad to assist you.
+No worry: make sure you go to the bank during opening hours and a bank employee (a receptionist or even a security guard) will assist you.
 The transfer is processed very quickly: if made before around 2pm, the address will receive it the same day.
 Very convenient.

-Although domestic transfer are quite straightforward, international wires are another story.
+Although domestic transfers are quite straightforward, international wires are another story.
 Not only are they costly but they require filing out forms.
 Go to a teller and ask for more information.

 Japanese Banks can exchange foreign currencies.
 The rates are reasonable.